 - 1. Learn or improve existing study skills including but not limited to test-taking skills, note-taking, and time management. - 2.
 Improve personal and academic skills in writing, math, and/or reading. - 3.
-Schedule individual or small group appointments for professional tutoring in a variety of subjects offered by the college. - Drop in for tutoring in NIACC class work, or to study individually or in small groups. - 5.
-Study in a comfortable, helping environment. - 6.
+Schedule individual or small group appointments for professional tutoring in a variety of subjects offered by the college. - 4.
+Drop in for tutoring in NIACC class work, or to study individually or in small groups at no charge. - 5.
+Study in a comfortable, helpful environment. - 6.
 Participate in student-led study groups known as "Supplemental Instruction."